Nonquantum Information Gain from Higher-order Correlation Functions: Lower bounds of and

 In terms of the above defined states $\hat \varrho_{P(Q)}$ this is equivalent to

 So far this equation is exact.
 It connects the projection on the sub-$k$ space, namely $P$, to the the projection on the super-$k$ space, namely $Q$.
-For the sake of avoiding any pathological issues, we assume now

-Thus we can assure that $P, Q, N_P, N_Q,g^{(k)}_Q$ are all nonzero.
 Applying the monotonicity of $g^{(k)}[|n\rangle]$ and the average photon number of Fock states in order to get a lower bound on $P$ yields

 It should be noted, that these inequalities have tight bounds.
 They become equations for the only nonzero projections being on the Fock states $|k-1\rangle$ and $|k\rangle$.